May 9, 2022 | Kentucky Law

 It is possible to use online resources and apps to listen to police transmissions.
-Someone in another state could listen to police transmissions in Louisville, KY.
+Someone in another state could listen to police transmissions in Cincinnati, KY.
 The law regarding using these devices is unclear.

 Technically, a smartphone, tablet, or computer is not a police scanner according to the definition of a police scanner by Kentucky law.
 The Kentucky police scanner law does not explicitly prohibit using apps via the internet.
 A case has not been heard to test how the courts would rule on this issue.